-Orange County’s surfing tradition dates back more than 100 years when pioneering Hawaiian surfer George Freeth performed wave-riding demonstrations during the dedication of the new Huntington Beach Pier in 1914.
-In the 1920s, surfing and Olympic icon Duke Kahanamoku also surfed at the pier.
+Orange County’s surfing tradition dates back more than 100 years, when pioneering Hawaiian surfer George Freeth performed wave-riding demonstrations during the dedication of the new Huntington Beach Pier in 1914.
+In the 1920s, surfer and Olympic swimming medalist Duke Kahanamoku also surfed at the pier.
 But the sport really took off in the 1950s and the 1960s when Huntington Beach began hosting major events and emerged as the most important surfing city on the American mainland.
-As local surf legend Corky Carroll has said, “Orange County is the cultural centre of the surf world and Huntington Beach is like the heartbeat.”
+As local surf legend Corky Carroll has said, “Orange County is the cultural center of the surf world, and Huntington Beach is like the heartbeat.”

 Want to give surfing a try?
-Consider Corky Carroll’s Surf School in Huntington Beach or Bolsa Chica State Beach, or head south to San Clemente Surf School, or book an early-morning “dawn patrol” session at the Endless Sun Surf School in Newport Beach.
+Consider Corky Carroll’s Surf School in Huntington Beach or Bolsa Chica State Beach, head south to San Clemente Surf School, or book an early-morning “dawn patrol” session at the Endless Sun Surf School in Newport Beach.

 Sometimes it seems as if everyone surfs in San Diego County.
 When the surf is up, there’s a steady stream of dudes (and plenty of dudettes, too) slipping into wetsuits.
 When they’re not in the water or on the beach, they’re driving their cars, boards strapped to the rooftops, heading for such fabled breaks as Bird Rock, Oceanside Pier, and the legendary Windansea (featured in the Tom Wolfe bestseller, The Pump House Gang).
 But why let them have all the fun?
 Try getting out on the waves yourself with a surf lesson from Surf Diva Surf School at La Jolla Shores, a popular spot for novice wave riders with sandy bottom beaches and gentle waves.